Thakurking/bido/README.md

 This is for the Construction related service user can give map of there construction project and landarea and numbers of room, bathroom, kitchen, hall and there location of the construction site.
 ## Tools and Technologies
-This application uses Node.js React.js and Express.js for node framework And MongoDB for database and also socket.IO for real time bidding
+This application uses Node.js for backend React.js for frontend and Express.js for node framework And MongoDB for database and also socket.IO for real time bidding